LeCyberDucky/SpotlightGrabber/README.md

 Uses SFML 2.4.2

 A file named "SpotlightSettings.txt" needs to be placed next to the exe.
-The file should contain the following:
+The file should contain the following (each one on a new line):

 C:\Users\USERNAME\AppData\Local\Packages\Microsoft.Windows.ContentDeliveryManager_cw5n1h2txyewy\LocalState\Assets
 C:\Users\USERNAME\someDirectory\SpotlightWalls